Skip to content

 When planning an event, it’s especially important to understand your attendees and their habits.

-Additionally, be mindful of any competing events going on around your event, as well as potential holidays, graduations, or peak seasons that could affect attendance.
+Additionally, be mindful of any competing events going on around your event.
+Also, consider potential holidays, graduations, or peak seasons that could affect attendance.

 Programming Strategies: Avoiding Attrition Fees